Belarusian heraldry

-The uses of heraldry in Belarus is used by government bodies, subdivisions of the national government, organizations, corporations and by families.
+The use of heraldry in Belarus is used by government bodies, subdivisions of the national government, organizations, corporations and by families.

 History

-The history of Belarusian heraldry is integral to that of the szlachta, the Polish-Belarusian nobility, and therefore to the history of Polish heraldry.

-Until it was absorbed into the Soviet Union, Belarus (as the Belarusian Democratic Republic and earlier as the Grand Duchy of Lithuania) was represented by a coat of arms: a charging knight on a red field, called the Pahonia ('the Chase').
+Until it was absorbed into the Soviet Union, Belarus as the Belarusian Democratic Republic was represented by a coat of arms: a charging knight on a red field, called the Vytis or Pahonia ('the Chase').

 Throughout the communist period, coats of arms fell out of favor and were replaced by emblems.
 The cities still used shields, but these were changed to add socialist realism or to announce the state awards each city earned.

 Once the Soviet Union fell apart in 1991, the Pahonia was restored as the state coat of arms and the cities reverted to old coat of arms or created new designs.
 Each of the seven voblasts of Belarus has its own coat of arms.
 Historical achievements, state awards or state symbols are placed on the coat of arms.
-For example, the enterprise "October" features the state flag of Belarus on their coat of arms.
+For example, the enterprise "October" features the state flag of Belarus on their coat of arms..
+By 1995, Belarus had reverted its Coat of Arms to Soviet-era style emblem.